ActiveBrainAtlas/MouseBrainAtlas_dev/src/README.md

 ## Source Code

 In this directory lies all necessary source code for the Atlas to function properly.
 Other code outside the src/ folder simply drives the program by calling theses scripts.
-Below is a description of what each folder contains as well as whree it fits into the pipeline.
+Below is a description of what each folder contains as well as where it fits into the pipeline.

+Note: This folder still being worked on.
+70% Complete

 ### Folders